griffinclark/Dan-at-Dawn/app/llm/context/sample-report.md

 ---

-**Dan@Dawn** provides this feedback as a **guideline** to help developers ensure their software adheres to the best practices of the **Dawn Methodology**.
+**Dan at Dawn** provides this feedback as a **guideline** to help developers ensure their software adheres to the best practices of the **Dawn Methodology**.
 The final decision on how to implement these changes remains in the hands of the development team.